josestg/raccoonjs/README.md

-# Raccoon : Mini-framework for Creating Telegram Bots
+# Raccoon : Mini-framework for Telegram Bots

 Making a telegram bot using Raccoon makes it easy for developers to focus on developing features.